Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Fertilize appropriately.
 Too much nitrogen pushes soft, fast growth that’s more susceptible to attack.
 Use a balanced tree fertilizer and don’t over-apply.

 Remove infested trees promptly.
 A heavily infested tree is a breeding factory that will spread borers to nearby healthy trees.
 Don’t leave dead or dying borer-infested wood standing.
+Chip or burn the wood immediately.
+Never move infested firewood more than 50 miles from where it was cut.
+Firewood transport is exactly how EAB spread so fast across the eastern US.

 Choose resistant species.
 When planting new trees, pick species that aren’t targeted by the borers active in your region.
 If EAB is in your area, don’t plant ash.
 If pine bark beetles are a problem, consider drought-tolerant alternatives.